All you ambitious storytellers out there… We started Lights Film School for you.

 Zooming out, we’re in the business of helping you make things, so that you can shine a light on what matters most to you – not tomorrow, TODAY.

 Because in the words of indie film legend Mark Duplass: “The cavalry isn’t coming”.
 So it’s on you to get started.
-And it’s on us to be there with you, for you, and alongside you as you create films you’re proud of, one step at a time.
+And it’s on us to be there with you, as you create films you’re proud of, one step at a time.

 Wherever you live, whatever your circumstances are, please know this: